Macx-Lio/MultiBot/README.md

 # Currently not supported
 RAID - QUEST - INVENTORY
 # Missing Class Icons
-Depending on the client versions, some icons may not be displayed.
+Depending on the client versions, some icons may not be displayed.<br>
-Then you should get an icon set from the Internet.
+Then you should get an icon set from the Internet.<br>
-I use this icon set:
+I use this icon set:<br><br>
 https://www.wowinterface.com/downloads/info17710